Qimax: Efficient quantum simulation via GPU-accelerated extended stabilizer formalism: Main algorithm

-as defined in Eq.~\ref{eq:generator}, where $\Lambda$ represents the coefficients (all 1) and $\mathbf{P}$ encodes the Pauli $Z$ (index 3).
+The initial generators $\{P_{n,j}^{(0)}\}=\{\mathbb{Z}_{n,j}\}$ are encoded in simple form $ \Lambda=\underbrace{[1,1,\ldots,1]}_{n},\quad\mathbb{I}=\underbrace{[[3], [3], \ldots, [3]]}_{n}$, as defined in~\ref{eq:generator}, where $\Lambda$ represents the coefficients (all 1) and $\mathbb{I}$ stores the Pauli $Z$ (index 3).
 In Qimax, the output of a single-qubit operator $U_k$ serves as the input to the next two-qubit operator $V_k$, and vice versa, until the final operator is applied.
 The function sub() (for single-qubit gate substitution) and $\text{map}_{2q}()$ (for two-qubit gate permutations) have low computational complexity due to their reliance on lookup tables.
 However, the primary computational bottleneck arises from the flatten() function, which converts generators from complex forms to simple forms.

-where $\bigotimes$ is Cartesian product notation.
+where $\bigtimes$ is Cartesian product notation.
 The function computes $n'$ combinations of weights from the tensor $\mathbf{w}^{(t)}$ , where $\mathbf{w}^{(t)}_{j,k}$ represents the weights for the $j^{\text{th}}$ qubit in the $k^{\text{th}}$ Pauli string.
 This involves iterating over all combinations of weights across qubits, with coefficients $\lambda_k$ derived from the product of weights.
 Since single-qubit gates preserve the identity Pauli $I$, the number of combinations is reduced by a factor of $(3/4)^{n_I}$ for a Pauli string $P_{n,k}$ containing $n_I$ Pauli $I$ operators, as $I$ contributes no additional terms.
+On GPU, this process is implemented as: (i) Each thread processes a subset of index combinations, (ii) coefficients are computed via parallel reduction (multiplication), and (iii) encoded indices are generated through base-4 accumulation.